DiatomSetta/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BeBOP/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BEBOP.md

    - SILVAngs:
       default: 'No taxonomic levels are dropped from best BLAST hit matches due to high quality comprehensive nature of the reference dataset and taxonomy.'
    - scikit-learn-silva:
-      default: TBD check - 'Taxonomic levels were dropped to the lowest common ancestor (LCA), and were further dropped depending on % confidence thresholds.'
+      default: TBD check - 'Starting at the highest level, the software checks % confidence against a set threshold.
+Once the confidence drops below that threshold, everything beyond that level is unassigned.'
    - Anacapa:
       default: TBD check - 'Taxonomic levels were dropped to the lowest common ancestor (LCA), and were further dropped depending on % confidence thresholds.'
 tax_class_other: not applicable